-The club has confirmed that it will not be signing the former Aston Villa forward as he would require a lengthy fitness program before being ready for first-team action
+The club have confirmed that they will not be signing the former Aston Villa forward as he would require a lengthy fitness programme before being ready for first-team action

 However, the 33-year-old has since failed to pass fitness tests and will therefore not be offered a contract with the club.

 A statement on Inter's official website on Wednesday afternoon read: "Inter would like to thank Norwegian striker John Carew for the great dedication and professionalism he demonstrated.